-- calling advice to a competitor, e.g. Directions turn left at peg; - picking up competitor's equipment (except spectacles) and any other occurrence which in the opinion of the judge is assistance to the competitor, or is listed in the rules of the competition; - For sporting events, no horse may be held or any outside assistance allowed after the Judge has called the rider into the starting area, except for children 8 years and under, at the discretion of the judge, and special assisted groups. - NB Handing back a riders spectacles is NOT classified as outside assistance
+- calling advice to a competitor, e.g. Directions turn left at peg.
+This does not apply in Showjumping Competitions. - picking up competitor's equipment (except spectacles) and any other occurrence which in the opinion of the judge is assistance to the competitor, or is listed in the rules of the competition; - For sporting events, no horse may be held or any outside assistance allowed after the Judge has called the rider into the starting area, except for children 8 years and under, at the discretion of the judge, and special assisted groups. - NB Handing back a riders spectacles is NOT classified as outside assistance

-8. LEAD REIN/ASSISTED RIDERS
+9. LEAD REIN/ASSISTED RIDERS

 - The leader must not be in front of the horse's shoulder.
-It is the responsibility of the parent to appoint a suitable handler/assistant for the horse and rider safety. - Assisted riders being led because of documented disability will be able to be competitive in their age group. - Riders who are riding "free" and who successfully complete the course, must take the placings over riders whose horses are being led, except as in paragraph above. - Recommend led and free riders be in separate groups where numbers are sufficient - Led any age is not competitive unless rider has Exemption through Sports Connect System.
+It is the responsibility of the parent to appoint a suitable handler/assistant for the horse and rider safety. - Assisted riders being led because of documented disability will be able to be competitive in their age group. - Riders who are riding "free" and who successfully complete the course, must take the placings over riders whose horses are being led, except as in paragraph above. - Recommend led and free riders be in separate groups where numbers are sufficient. - Led any age is not competitive unless rider has Exemption through Sports Connect System.

-9. SCHOOLING
+10. SCHOOLING

-- On the day of the event only competitors may ride their own horse. - Schooling will not be allowed on any area, which is part of the competition. - The use of Body Protectors is recommended while jumping in competition or training.
+- On the day of the event only competitors may ride their own horse. - Schooling will not be allowed on any area, which is part of the competition. - Body Protector The use of a Body Protector is recommended while jumping in competitions or training. - Body Protectors are compulsory for schooling and competing over crosscountry fences at any time.
+From Jan1, 2021 body protectors must be manufactured after 2009 and the label complies to one of these: BETA 2018 Level 3, BETA 2009 Level 3, EN13158:2009 Level 3, EN13158:

-10. LUNGEING
+11. LUNGEING